BardicDefense/purple-hack/README.md

 ## Lockpicking

-Characters with the proper tools and either the Lockpicking Skill can attempt to pick locks.
+Characters with the proper tools and either the Lockpicking Skill or Feat can attempt to pick locks.

-A lockpicking attempt requires 1 turn.
-If a character fails, they can try again, but after two failed attempts, the character cannot try that lock again until they gain a level.
+A lockpicking attempt requires 1 Turn.
+If a character fails, they can try again, but after two failed attempts, the character cannot try that lock again until they gain a Level.

 ### Trapped Locks

-Noticing a trap on a lock requires a successful Perception ability check (having the Lockpicking feat adds +1 to the roll).
+Noticing a trap on a lock requires a successful Perception ability check (having the Lockpicking Feat adds +1 to the check).
 Only an active search for traps can reveal such traps without triggering them.
 In the case of multiple traps on a single lock, the referee will roll a separate Perception check for each trap.